Libraries are a great community resource. We provide exhibition space, support for reading groups, talks for schools and groups, and meeting spaces.

 Many libraries offer regular events and activities for all ages.
 Please visit the Facebook page of any individual library for up-to-date information – just search for SomersetLibraries UK followed by the library location about which you would like more information.

-Also, we have more information about support available in Somerset.
+Also, we have more information about support available on our Cost of living in Somerset page.

 All our libraries are available to hire by groups, organisations and businesses outside normal opening hours.
 Frome Library has a small meeting room for hire, and Taunton Library has a 65-seater meeting room with conference facilities.
 The Glass Box at Taunton Library can hold 50 people and is also available to hire.